PrestaShop/prestashop-specs/content/1.7/back-office/design/image-settings/add-edit-image-setting.md

 The name field is required.<br>
 The width field is required.<br>
 The height field is required._<br>

+After setting up the Image setting configuration, the UI prompts the warning notification: <br>
+_After modification, do not forget to regenerate thumbnails_

 When the Image setting is configured successfully, the UI will prompt the success notification:<br>
 _Successful creation._